 One of the benefits available to you through the Nevada System of Higher Education (NSHE) is the ability to voluntarily save for retirement on a before-tax basis through a Tax-Sheltered Annuity (TSA), which is also called a 403(b) plan.

 A contribution to a TSA plan is an excellent way to supplement your retirement savings.
 Contributions are deducted from your salary automatically, either on a pre-tax basis or an after-tax (Roth) basis.
-If you choose a pre-tax deduction, your current taxable income is lowered by the amount of your deferral and you will pay income tax on your withdrawals at retirement.
-If you choose the after-tax (or Roth) deduction, then as long as you are age 62 and your account has been active for 5 years or more when you access the funds, your withdrawals may be tax-free.
+If you choose a pre-tax deduction, your current taxable income is lowered by the amount of your deferral, and you will pay income tax on your withdrawals at retirement.
+If you choose the after-tax (or Roth) deduction, then as long as you are age 62 and your account has been active for five years or more when you access the funds, your withdrawals may be tax-free.

-The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) allowed for annual increases in the amount that you may tax-defer for retirement.
-This year, most individuals will be able to defer up to $20,500 in a tax-sheltered annuity plan.
-And if you are age 50 or older, you may be able to contribute an additional $6,500.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) allowed for annual increases in the amount you may tax-defer for retirement.
+This year, most individuals will be able to defer up to $22,500 in a tax-sheltered annuity plan.
+And if you are age 50 or older, you may be able to contribute an additional $7,500.

 NSHE's Tax Sheltered Annuity 403(b) Plan is Provided by the Teachers Insurance and Annuity Association of America (TIAA):